-At Absolute Dentistry, we understand that dental insurance is a very complex subject.
-While it is not possible for us to know every detail, limit, or exclusion involved in all the plans we deal with, we endeavor to assist you in navigating your insurance coverage.
+At Absolute Dentistry, we understand that dental insurance can be a very complex subject.
+While it is not possible for us to know every detail, limit, or exclusion involved in all the insurance plans we deal with, our administrative team is here to assist you in navigating your insurance coverage.
 Our office prides itself on providing a very high standard of dental care at a fair price.
 If you have any questions about any financial related matter please do not hesitate to contact us at (403) 995-6556.

 To guarantee accuracy when dealing with your insurance company, it is very important that you bring your insurance information with you.
 Remember: dental insurance is intended to cover some – but not all – of the costs associated with your dental care.
 Reimbursement amounts are not, and never have been, a guideline for quality care.
 We are happy to help you understand your insurance, but it is your responsibility to provide us with up-to-date insurance information.